 Work experience takes place in Year 10 for all students.

-Students have the option of finding their own placement with friends or family, or having a place selected for them by our partner company, B&E together.
+Students have the option of finding their own placement with friends or family, or having a place selected for them by us.

 We believe work experience is necessary for all students as the preparation for working life is invaluable.

-Work experience will take place between May 15th and 26th 2023.
+Work experience will take place between Monday 13 May – Friday 24 May 2024.
 For any queries, please contact [email protected]

 The document in the link below gives pupils, parents, teachers and employers a brief overview of the careers provision in place at Wales High school in every academic year.
 If you would like more information, then please get in touch with our Head of Careers and Guidance, Mrs S Brown on [email protected] or 01909771291.

 November saw the return of our annual careers fayre – bigger and better than ever!
 The John Day sports hall was transformed in to a buzz of careers activity, with exhibitors from local businesses, colleges, universities, the armed forces and apprenticeship providers.
 The event was for all year groups, with a particular focus on Year 11 post 16 options and sixth form employment and post 18 opportunities, but we were pleased to see so many of our younger students attending as well.
 Our Careers partners, Progress Careers were also in attendance, offering on the spot careers information and directing our students to the best stalls for their interests.